 TopGolf’s marketing team relies on video to effectively convey its novel approach to those unfamiliar with the concept.
 Video messaging revolves around the novelty and depth of experience you’re guaranteed at TopGolf, as opposed to traditional golf experiences: “A breath of fresh air for the game of golf.
 This is just what golf needs.”

 Online Marketing Strategy: The Importance of Video

-To this day, one of their biggest challenges remains conveying the unique TopGolf experience to an audience accustomed to viewing golf as either a Good Old Boy’s sport, or a game for kids.
+To this day, one of their biggest challenges remains to convey the unique TopGolf experience to an audience accustomed to viewing golf as either a Good Old Boy’s sport or a game for kids.
 Most people love TopGolf once they walk in the front door, describing it as “the perfect mix of fun and gold, whether you’re a golfer or not.”